explaingit

 USE CASE 3

-Convert Markdown files to HTML in batch using the command-line tool.
+Batch-convert a folder of Markdown files to HTML using the command-line tool.

 Difficulty · easy Time to first run · 5min